-VEGAS MYTHS BUSTED: The Imperial Palace was Shaped Like a Swastika
+VEGAS MYTHS RE-BUSTED: The Imperial Palace was Shaped Like a Swastika

 According to a never-retracted 1988 New York Times article, Engelstad used his casino hotel to throw birthday parties for Adolf Hitler on April 20, 1986, and 1988.
 They celebrated what would have been the genocidal dictator’s 97th and 99th birthdays.

-The Hitler bashes were thrown in Engelstad’s “war room,” a secret Imperial Palace lair decorated with Nazi memorabilia, murals of Hitler, and a painting of Engelstad dressed in full Nazi uniform.
-Oh yeah, and – according to the Times – they were staffed by bartenders in T-shirts reading “Adolf Hitler: European tour 1939-45.”
+The Hitler bashes were thrown in Engelstad’s “war room,” a secret, 3,000 square-foot Imperial Palace lair decorated with Nazi memorabilia, murals of Hitler, and a painting of Engelstad dressed in full Nazi uniform.
+Oh yeah, and, according to the Times, the parties were staffed by bartenders in T-shirts reading “Adolf Hitler: European tour 1939-45.”

 Engelstad claimed his interest in Hitler was purely historical and that the festivities were just ”theme” parties to boost employee morale.
-But the gaming authority did not see it that way.
+The gaming authority didn’t see it that way.
 According to the Times, their investigation also turned up a printing plate used to make hundreds of bumper stickers bearing the words ”Hitler Was Right.”